Venue and Travel

 What should I bring with me?

-• A photocopy of your passport – as it is always advisory to carry your ID with you
+• A photocopy of your passport – as it is always advisable to carry your ID with you.

 • Insurance – you are responsible for arranging your own travel cover